thenameisvicky/app-mdRunner/vault/Browser Engine.md

 ## Browser Process Architecture

-Modern browsers like Chrome, Edge, Brave and Opera use a multi-process sandboxed architecture, ofter called as **"site isolation"** or **"processs-per-site-instance"**.
+Modern browsers like Chrome, Edge, Brave and Opera use a multi-process sandboxed architecture (Isolated from outside world), ofter called as **"site isolation"** or **"processs-per-site-instance"**.
 Which means -

 1. Each tab get's it's own isolated **Renderer Process**.